Joacodef/MIMIC_Ridgelet/README.md

-# MIMIC-CXR Pathology Classification with Wavelet & Ridgelet Preprocessing
+# MIMIC-CXR Pathology Classification with Wavelet Preprocessing

 This project provides a flexible deep learning pipeline for the binary classification of various pathologies (e.g., **Cardiomegaly**, **Edema**, **Fracture**) in chest X-ray images from the **MIMIC-CXR-JPG dataset**.
-The primary scientific goal is to investigate the effectiveness of wavelet-based transforms, such as the **Ridgelet Transform** and **Wavelet Transform**, as preprocessing techniques to enhance feature extraction and improve classification performance.
+The primary scientific goal is to investigate the effectiveness of wavelet-based transforms, such as the **Wavelet Transform** and **Ridgelet Transform**, as preprocessing techniques to enhance feature extraction and improve classification performance.

 The current implementation provides a complete and configurable pipeline for training and evaluating models on any chosen pathology from the dataset.